Avelanda/maplibre-native/docs/mdbook/src/profiling/tracy-profiling.md

 #### Tracy server

 The general analysis, and visualization of client recorded data is regulated and managed by the server (Tracy profiler).
-The server can be downloaded from [Tracy release page](https://github.com/wolfpld/tracy/releases) or it can be easily built from [sources](https://github.com/wolfpld/tracy/tree/master/profiler) on Linux, Windows, or Mac using CMake
+The server can be downloaded from [Tracy release page](https://github.com/wolfpld/tracy/releases) or it can be easily built from [sources](https://github.com/wolfpld/tracy/tree/master/profiler) on Linux, Windows, or Mac using CMake.

 #### Enabling instrumentation in MapLibre Native